Are you considering signing up for the card_name credit card?

 In an ideal situation, avid travelers could use this card in combination with a 2% cash back card to get optimal rewards on each type of purchase.

-You can apply this same kinds of spending analysis to other premium credit cards such as the Platinum Card® from American Express.
+You can apply this same kind of spending analysis to other premium credit cards such as the card_name.
 These cards are going to give you benefits that exceed their hefty annual fees, but it’s worth it only if you actually use the benefits.

 Chase Sapphire Reserve: Pros and Cons